nguyenuy/ods-coding-assignment/README.md

 3. Provide two RESTful endpoints supporting the functionality listed in steps 1 and 2.

+## Bonus Points (Not required)
+1. Unit tests are created for your code and test the main logic you've put together.

 ## Datasource

 A zipped CSV file of flights is available in /data/flights.csv.
 Each row in the CSV file represents a flight.